 John ‘Mad Jack’ Fuller

 Squire John Fuller (aka ‘Mad Jack Fuller’) lived at Brightling Park in the 19th century.
-He was outspoken, eccentric and rich.
-He was a philanthropist, patron of the arts and sciences, sponsor and mentor to Michael Faraday.
+He was outspoken, eccentric and rich, a patron of the arts and sciences, and sponsor and mentor to Michael Faraday.
 He endowed Eastbourne with its first lifeboat, financed the building of the Belle Tout lighthouse at Beachy Head, provided the barrel organ and bells for St Thomas a Becket church and bought Bodiam Castle at auction to save it from demolition.
 In the early 19th century he built a number of follies in and around Brightling.
 He purchased and commissioned many paintings from JMW Turner.
 He is buried under the pyramid in the churchyard.